Ircama/osm-carto-tutorials/pages/how-to-contribute.md

   ```

 - Press the *Preview* button to verify the correct rendering of the document.

+- Pay attention to relative links, which shall be contructed with {{ site.baseurl }}/my_relative_link (e.g., `[a link to a site]({{ site.baseurl }}/its_permalink/)`).

+## Managing Posts

+You might limit your contribution to pages, while I'll create appropriate posts during revision.
+I'll keep anyway a description on how to manage them.

+To generate a new post, create a file in the _posts directory similarly to what described in the previous section for *pages*.
+Blog post files have to be named according to the following format: YEAR-MONTH-DAY-title.md

+Where YEAR is a four-digit number, MONTH and DAY are both two-digit numbers, and title is a short name with words separated by dashes.
+MARKUP is the file extension representing the format used in the file.
+For example, the following are valid post filenames:

+2016-09-01-site-scope.md
+2016-09-11-tilemill-osm-carto.md

+## Publishing

 - Once the editing is completed, ensure that the file name is appropriate, enter an effective short title (e.g., less than 70 chars), add an appropriate multiline extended description, press *"Propose New file"* or *"Propose a file change"*
 - Press *"Create pull request"*.